 Students can expect a response time of 24 hours during the week and 48-hours on weekends for the instructor to respond to messages sent via the Canvas Learning Management System or email.
-Canvas message is strongly preferred.
+Canvas message is strongly preferred and will provide a faster response time than email.
 Students can expect assignments to be graded within one week of the assignment's due date.